microchip-pic-avr-examples/pic16f13145-spi-ws2812-mplab-mcc/README.md

 This repository provides an MPLAB® X project for interfacing the Configurable Logic Block (CLB) and Serial Peripheral Interface (SPI) peripherals with a WS2812 LED matrix.

 The CLB peripheral is a collection of logic elements that can be programmed to perform a wide variety of digital logic functions.
-The logic function may be completely combinatorial, sequential, or a combination of the two, enabling users to incorporate hardware-based custom logic into their applications.
+The logic function may be completely combinatorial, sequential or a combination of the two, enabling users to incorporate hardware-based custom logic into their applications.

 ## Related Documentation